 High Marq Environmental Charter School

-High Marq Environmental Charter School is a public school serving students in the Montello School District and surrounding areas.
-We currently have 2 full-time advisors serving 32 students in grades 7-12.
+High Marq Environmental Charter School is a public school serving students from the Montello School District and surrounding areas.
+We currently have 2 full-time advisors, 1 full-time paraprofessional, and 1 part-time program assistant serving 32 students in grades 7-12.
 Learn more about us by exploring our site!

 Support High Marq!